thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/re-getting-started.md

 ## What is Rule Engine
 Rule Engine is a easy to use framework for building event based workflows .
 There are 3 main components:

-- **Message** - any incoming event inside the Thingsboard.
+- **Message** - any incoming event.
 It can be an incoming data form devices, device life-cycle event, REST API event, RPC request, etc.
 - **Rule Node** - function that is executed on incoming message.
-There are many different Node that can filter, transform or execute some action on incoming Message.
+There are many different Node types that can filter, transform or execute some action on incoming Message.
-- **Rule Chain** - codes are connected with each other with relations, so outbound message from node is sent to next connected nodes.
+- **Rule Chain** - nodes are connected with each other with relations, so outbound message from node is sent to next connected nodes.

 ## What can be done with Rule Engine